schoinh/portfolio/README.md

 ## Known Bugs

-_The HMTL tag <strong> does not seem to have any effect on the text._
+_The HMTL tag "<strong>" does not seem to have any effect on the text._

 ## Support and contact details